MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_09_Lab1_Ex01_Security_Rule.md

 1. In the Search bar of the Azure portal, type *Sentinel*, then select **Microsoft Sentinel**.

-1. Select your Microsoft Sentinel Workspace you created in the previous labs.
+1. Select the Microsoft Sentinel Workspace provided.

 1. Select **Analytics** from the Configuration area.